Techtonica/curriculum/roles-in-tech/product-manager.md

     Responsibilities that a product manager usually takes are :-
     - User/market research and analysis
-    - create a solid Product strategy
+    - Create a solid Product strategy
-    - Learn to Prioritize and re-prioritize various work threads.
+    - Learn to prioritize and re-prioritize various work threads.
     - Create a product and feature roadmap.
     - Know how to make a product stable and scalable.
     - Communicate effectively with Designers, Customers, Engineers and clients.